redhat-developer/vscode-openshift-tools/README.md

 Feedback & Questions
 ====================
 If you discover an issue please file a bug and we will fix it as soon as possible.
-File a bug in [GitHub Issues](https://github.com/redhat-developer/vscode-openshift-tools/issues).
+* File a bug in [GitHub Issues](https://github.com/redhat-developer/vscode-openshift-tools/issues).
+* Chat with us on [Gitter](https://gitter.im/redhat-developer/openshift-connector).

 License
 =======